Station Name: SUDBURY (2nd site)

 When the Second World War came, the situation changed dramatically.
 Passenger services were reduced although freight services remained active.
 When the allied bomber offensive began, the lines assumed new importance with airfields being established throughout the area.

 After the war excursion trains returned once again to Clacton and other seaside resorts.
 Changes came when British Rail announced a modernisation programme.
-From 1.1.
-1959, steam was scrapped and replaced by diesel Railbuses and Multiple Units.
+From 1 January 1959, steam was scrapped and replaced with diesel railbuses and multiple Units.
 Although passenger traffic showed some improvement, it was not enough to overcome the increasing losses being incurred.

-In April 1965, the British Railways Board gave notice of their intention to close the line from Marks Tey to Cambridge with total closure planned for 31.12.1966.
-The Minister of Transport refused permission to close the Sudbury to Marks Tey section because of commuter needs and planned development at Sudbury.
+Closure of the entire line to passengers from Marks Tey to Shelford (Cambridge) was proposed in the Reshaping of British Railways (‘Beeching’) report of March 1963.
+On 23 April 1965, the British Railways Board gave notice of their intention to close the line from Marks Tey to Cambridge with total closure planned for 31 December 1966.
+On 19 September 1966 Barbara Castle, the Minister of Transport, agreed to closure from Sudbury to Shelford; however she refused permission to close the Sudbury to Marks Tey section because of commuter needs and planned development at Sudbury, and in the Network for Development map of early 1967 this branch would be shown as part of the basic network to be retained.

-The freight service was withdrawn from all the stations on the Stour Valley line during the 1960's; the last station to lose its freight service was Haverhill on 31.10.1966.
-Closure of the Sudbury - Cambridge passenger service was delayed while local councils considered providing annual subsidy; this was eventually refused because of the high cost.
-The line from Sudbury to Shelford closed entirely on 6.3.1967.
-In November 1969 the contract for the removal of the permanent way was awarded to A. King and Sons of Norwich and the track was lifted the following year.
+The freight service was withdrawn from all the stations on the Stour Valley line during the 1960s; the last station to lose its freight service was Haverhill on 31 October 1966.
+Closure of the Sudbury - Cambridge passenger service was delayed while local councils considered providing an annual subsidy; this was eventually refused because of the high cost.
+The line from Sudbury to Shelford closed entirely on 6 March 1967.
+In November 1969 the contract for the removal of the permanent way was awarded to A. King and Sons of Norwich, and the track was lifted the following year.

 The Cambridge to Sudbury Rail Renewal Association was formed in 1995 to campaign for the restoration of the rail service between and Sudbury and Cambridge.
 A full feasibility study was commissioned in 2003 which showed that 73.2% of people surveyed would use the railway.
 It was then decided to form a limited company to present a more professional approach.